 One entire floor of the Root Beer Museum was just for Hires Root Beer.
-Other rooms were dedicated to each individual brand of root beer.
-The entire lower floor contained 75 full sized oak root beer barrels that weigh 250 pounds each.
+Other rooms were dedicated to each individual brands of root beer.
+The entire lower floor contained 75 fullsized oak root beer barrels that weigh 250 pounds each.

 He also had 100 medium size oak barrels that weigh 75 pounds each.
-He also had 85 small sized oak barrels that were 18 inches high.
-Every Oak Root B+eer Barrel was hand-made by skilled coopers in the late 1800s and early 1900s.
-See my Federation Article on Coopers and Whiskey Barrels.
+He also had 85 smallsized oak barrels that were 18 inches high.
+Every oak root beer barrel was hand made by skilled coopers in the late 1800s and early 1900s.